Keziahsheri/Keziahsheri/README.md

 - 👋 Hi, I am Keziah Waruingi.
-- 👀 I am a Data Science Enthusiast
+- 👀 I am a Data Analyst
-- 🌱 I’m currently learning Data Analysis.
 - 📫 You can reach me at keziahsheri1@gmail.com or @keziasherry on Twitter.

 <!---